 Spirituality is a study of transpersonal aspects of human beings (the ‘being’ part) as opposed to personal development (the ‘human’ part).
 Spiritual development includes spiritual intelligence which is a part of multiple intelligences (musical, kinesthetic, mathematical, linguistic, and so on).
+At the heart of spirituality, there are three core perspectives: connection to a larger life, peace of mind and care and compassion.
 Spirituality is a study of consciousness.

 What is spiritual development for?

 The purpose of spiritual development is to become more self-aware and to enhance and develop your awareness and consciousness as well as experience full spectrum consciousness and spiritual awakening or enlightenment and mystical state of non-dual oneness, divine or unity consciousness (unio mystica).
 Buddha and others suggested that all problems and suffering comes from separation and duality.
+Buddha offered a solution by saying, “All individual things pass away.
+Seek your liberation with diligence.”
+Enlightenment provides an inner peace that transcends pain and negativity.
 Upanishads say, “when there is other, there is fear”.
 Science and quantum physics suggest that there is no separation, nor duality.
 On a cellular level cell don’t divide, they just differentiate.
 It’s all one continuous life.
 In short, the function of spiritual development is to ‘wake up’ and become super-conscious and the function of personal development is to ‘grow up’ and become meta-human.

 French philosopher Giles Deleuze suggested that the purpose of spirituality is to “Bring something incomprehensible into the world!”
 He also suggests a way of seeing life, “A life is the immanence of immanence, absolute immanence: it is complete power, complete bliss.”
 What is immanence?
 A life . ..
 No one has described what a life is better than Charles Dickens if we take the indefinite article as an index of the transcendental.
 And transcendence is a product of immanence.